edthedev/edthedev.github.io/blog/minetest/mods.md

 ## Essentials

+`MineGame` is the default game for playing in `MineTest`. `MineGame` is minimalist, by design, so that server administrators can create customize their game world by choosing `mods`.

+Without `mods`, `MineGame` does not even include any trees.

+The following mods are ones that I consider **essential** for enjoying `MineGame` on the `MineTest` engine. `MineGame` is perfectly playable without these, but will lack some gameplay element that I consider critical.

 `Charcoal` allows burning wood blocks to create an alternate coal-like item.
 - Allows crafting torches before the players have established their first deep mine.
 - Essential because light sources can be hard to come by, early game.